fgaz/shine/README.md

 -- left mouse button is pressed main :: IO () main = do
-    {- get the context and the document, see before -}
+    {- omitted: get the context and the document, see before -}
     play ctx doc 30 initialState draw handleInput step where
     -- our state represents the state of the left mouse button